Century Association: 1900s to 1930s

 The League to Enforce Peace was created in 1915, proposed at the Century by Theodore Marburg.
 The organization continued hosting dinners there in 1916 and 1917.

 The US entered its Prohibition era in 1919 with the enactment of the Volstead Act.
 One year later, club president Elihu Root conveyed to the US Supreme Court that should the court find the act constitutional, Congress would have no limitations, changing the nature of the federal government.

 At the start of the Prohibition era, a pantry was converted into the club's bar.
 Alcohol was not sold or served in accordance with the Volstead Act although members did store alcohol in their own lockers, and could serve themselves from the bar.
 Additional lockers were installed in this period to accommodate the increased use.
 After Prohibition, the first bottle served there was an Italian Swiss Colony-brand bottle, signed by nine Centurions.
 The bottle had been kept at the bar since then.

 By 1928, with the country still prohibiting alcohol, the Centurion Herbert Hoover was elected as the next President of the United States.
 No Centurions reportedly voted for him due to his support of Prohibition, though members were still cordial to Hoover, as club members have always held a traditional agreement to keep business and political affairs outside of the club.

 In 1929, the Great Depression began to affect all of America, triggered by the Wall Street Crash of 1929 that October.
 The Century Association initially kept spirits high, with the same affairs and discussions at the club.
 On that New Year's Eve, a member donated suckling pigs for those present to enjoy with music and wine.
 Throughout the year, artists, sculptors, and authors began to be affected; however by 1931, the club's assets began growing again and funds began to multiply.
+In 1936, the Hamilton Club of Brooklyn merged with the Century Association.